MehemmedMehdiPY/ML-Tasks/README.md

 # Machine Learning Tasks

-This repository contains all the tutorial tasks that were presented during the educational course of Artificial Intelligence & Machine Learning conducted by the organization called "BANM TGT" - Baku Higher Oil School Student youth organization.
+This repository contains all the tutorial tasks that were presented during the educational course of Artificial Intelligence & Machine Learning conducted by the organization called "BANM TGT" - Baku Higher Oil School Student Youth Organization.

 ## Installation